 The Legacy Question

-This tension, between massive success and deep insecurity, is perhaps the most Type 9 thing about him.
+This tension, between massive success and deep insecurity, is the most Type 9 thing about him.
 He's achieved external harmony through music while still struggling for internal peace.

 What Can We Learn?

-Post Malone's journey offers insights for anyone:
+Post Malone's journey offers a few clean lessons:

 Disclaimer: This analysis of Post Malone's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Post Malone.